rhcu/udacity-LinuxConfigurationProject/README.md

 * Rename `application.py` to `__init__.py`
 * Change in `__init__.py` the last line to `app.run()`
 * Change in all `.py` files `create_engine()` to `engine = create_engine('postgresql://catalog:catalog@localhost/catalog')`
-## Change Google Credentials for login
+### Step 10: Change Google Credentials for login
 * Create new Credentials with your IP and DNS as JavaScript origins and add `YOUR_DNS_HERE/oauth2callback` to redirect URI
 * Change `client_secrets.json` in your app directory to new one and `client_id` in `login.html`
 * In `__init__.py` there could be a problem while reading `.json` file, so change the line that loads info from it with the following `result = json.loads(h.request(url, "GET")[1].decode("utf-8"))`

-## Configure and Enable a New Virtual Host
+### Step 11: Configure and Enable a New Virtual Host
 * `sudo apt-get install python-virtualenv` # install virtual environment
 * In the directory of your app, create a new env `sudo virtualenv -p python venv3`
 * Change the ownership of this environment to `grader`